aminpaks/qbittorrent-web-ui/README.md

 # qBittorrent Web UI
 A simple but efficient UI for qBittorrent

+## Installation & Usage
+Follow [this article](https://github.com/aminpaks/qbittorrent-web-ui/wiki/How-to-use-this-custom-WebUI) in Wiki explaining how to install this alternative WebUI for your qBittorrent.

 ## Development
 To start development environment you will need to get installed some tools.
 We are using webpack dev-server to handle the local web server.
 Follow [this section](#start-the-local-web-server) to see how to start.